-With grilling season around the corner, meaning summer cookouts, burgers, and barbecues, cleaning your grill thoroughly is time.
+With grilling season around the corner, meaning summer cookouts, burgers, and barbecues, it likewise also means it’s time to clean your grill thoroughly.

-Although cleaning your grill should be done after every time you use it, we sometimes need to catch up on that, and thus, a deep and thorough clean may be necessary.
+Although cleaning your grill should be done after every time you use it, we sometimes slack in that, and thus a deep and thorough clean may be necessary.

 What Causes Your Grill to Get Dirty

 The cooking process, which makes those picture-perfect flavorful char marks on your foods, also produces carbon deposits on basically every interior surface of your grill.
-Besides this, the grates, flavoring bars, tubes on your gas grillers, and the firebox can become dirty and grimy.
+Besides this, there are also the grates, flavoring bars, tubes on your gas grillers, and the firebox itself that can become dirty and grimy.

-These carbon deposits are well-known breeding grounds for bacteria.
-Carbon build-up can cause your grill to heat unevenly and not operate properly, causing temperature and tube failure.
+These carbon deposits are well-known breeding grounds for bacteria, and carbon build-up can likewise cause your grill to heat unevenly and not operate properly, causing temperature and tube failure.

-Dirt build-up is extremely unhealthy and will also damage your grill in the long run.
+Not only is dirt build-up extremely unhealthy, but it will also damage your grill in the long run.

-• Oil and Grease – Oils, grease, and juices from the foods you cook on your grill can become sticky and grimy and build up in your grill if not cleaned regularly and properly, which can be very unhygienic and unhealthy.
+- Oil and Grease – Oils and grease and juices from the foods you cook on your grill can become sticky and grimy and build up in your grill if not cleaned regularly and properly, which can be very unhygienic and unhealthy.

-• Carbon – carbons build up and damage your grill in the long run, one of the most common causes of dirt and build-up in your grill.
+- Carbon – carbons build up and damage your grill in the long run, which is one of the most common causes of dirt and builds up in your grill.

-• Dust – dust and rain droplets or other environmental elements can cause your grill to become dirty.
+- Dust – dust and rain droplets or other environmental elements can likewise cause your grill to become dirty.

-• Coal and Fuel – Depending on what you use, such as charcoal, propane, or wood, these elements leave a harmful residue that can become toxic in time.
+- Coal and Fuel – Depending on what you use, such as charcoal, propane, or wood, these elements likewise leave a harmful residue that can become toxic in time.

 Why Cleaning Your Grill Regularly is Important

-There are two major reasons for cleaning your grill thoroughly, regularly, and lightly after every grill or use.
+There are two major reasons for cleaning your grill thoroughly on a regular basis and lightly after every grill or use.
 This is mainly for HYGIENE and to prevent DAMAGE to your grill.

 Brushing your grill down after every use and doing a thorough clean around every three months, depending on how regularly you use your grill, is vital.
-The Build-up of grease, carbon, dust, and other particles, such as fats and juices from foods, can become a very unhealthy breeding ground for germs and bacteria, damaging your grill and making it less effective and useful.
+The Build-up of grease, carbons, dust, and other particles such as fats and juices from foods can become a very unhealthy breeding ground for germs and bacteria and damage your grill and make it less effective useful.

 Gunk and build-up also tend to give bad odors and flavors to your food, which is unwanted and unhealthy at most.